Craving Some Creativity

 Tips for Making Sangria

-• The leftover sugared strawberries can be used for a delicious strawberry topping for pancakes, angel cake, punch bowl cake or in smoothies.
+• Leftover sugared strawberries can be used as a delicious strawberry topping for pancakes, angel cake, punch bowl cake, or in smoothies.

 • Pino grigio, sauvignon blanc, chardonnay, or Riesling are excellent choices for the wine.